JaneliaSciComp/SongExplorer/README.md

 On Macs you can also use [Homebrew](https://brew.sh/) to install conda and mamba.

-Then, simply install Songexplorer its own environment:
+Then, simply install Songexplorer into its own environment:

     $ mamba install songexplorer -n songexplorer -c janelia

-Pay attention to the notice output at the end and demarcated with "*** IMPORTANT !!! ***".
+Pay attention to the notice at the end demarcated with "*** IMPORTANT !!! ***".
 Follow the directions therein to install platform-specific dependencies which are not in conda-forge.